CaravanStudios/PublicGoodAppHouse/explainers/what-is-the-decentralized-web.md

 ### [Purpose-Driven Tokens](https://rossdawson.com/futurist/companies-creating-future/purpose-driven-tokens-solving-problems-crypto/)
 by Matthew Jackson, Elyptik.
 This article covers some of the experiments in using blockchain to achieve civil society (or adjacent) aims, as well as some of the success (and failure) factors we can learn from them.

- --
-This explainer was supported by an award from the [Filecoin Foundation for the Decentralized Web](https://ffdweb.org/).
+_This explainer was supported by an award from the [Filecoin Foundation for the Decentralized Web](https://ffdweb.org/)._
- --

 🔽 PDF Download: [web3-for-nonprofits-042423-b.pdf](https://github.com/CaravanStudios/acceleratingmakers/files/11559273/web3-for-nonprofits-042423-b.pdf)